 Environmental control of sessile suspension feeders at Mingulay was previously detected at broad spatial scales (Henry et al., 2010).
-However significant and relatively more important effects of spatial autocorrelation were detected at finer spatial scales

-- only by using the multi-scale dbMEM approach.
-This "environmental decoupling" at smaller spatial scales is consistent with other patterns detected by dbMEM in lotic gastropod assemblages (Hauffe et al., 2011) and spatially autocorrelated patches of megafauna inhabiting fjords at the same spatial scale from tens to a few hundreds of metres (Gonzalez-Mirelis et al., 2009).
-Spatial autocorrelation created highly aggre- - 10 gated communities across the phylogenetically and functionally diverse range of reef taxa considered in this study.
-But like understanding how broad-scale changes in the environment can structure communities, dissecting the mechanisms that create fine-scale spatial structure requires knowledge of species autoecology and natural history.
-Sessile fauna that tended to be spatially aggregated were those that exhibit strong levels of limited dispersal arising through philopatry or gregarious larval settlement. - Spatially aggregated mobile fauna tended to be crabs and shrimp that may have been aggregating for social interaction.
+However significant and relatively more important effects of spatial autocorrelation were detected at finer spatial scales using the multi-scale dbMEM approach.
+Environmental decoupling at small spatial scales is consistent with other patterns detected by dbMEM in lotic gastropod assemblages (Hauffe et al., 2011) and spatially autocorrelated patches of megafauna inhabiting fjords at the same spatial scale from tens to a few hundreds of metres (Gonzalez-Mirelis et al., 2009).
+Uncovering the mechanisms that create fine-scale spatial structure requires knowledge of species autoecology and natural history.
+Sessile fauna that tended to be spatially aggregated were those that exhibit strong levels of limited dispersal arising through philopatry or gregarious larval settlement.
+Spatially aggregated mobile fauna tended to be crabs and shrimp that may have been aggregating for social interaction.
+It is unlikely that these trends reflected an undersampled mobile fauna: although not as mobile as fish, video observations of decapod crustaceans at Mingulay show many of these animals, particularly Munida sarsi, remaining in their patches during sampling instead of escaping.
+However increased grab replication within each spatial submodel could reveal even finer scale structuring at tens of centimetres to metres.